Point Loma Marina

 The Miller Hull Partnership was founded in 1977 by David Miller and Robert Hull, partners with a defining background in the Peace Corps.
 As designers, they were profoundly influenced by the powerful landscape of the Pacific Northwest, which led to the firm’s enduring perspective on architecture that is intimately rooted in the human impact and context of the buildings we design.
 Miller Hull began by designing many award-winning earth sheltered and solar buildings in the early 1980s.
 Today, David and Robert’s passion for and tradition of creating dynamic and environmentally sensitive buildings represents the essence of our identity and continues to push our work forward.

-From the beginning, sustainability has been a foundational value of Miller Hull.
-While we have considered the principles of natural forces and systems of the earth since our very first project, we continue to evolve with broadening sustainability concepts and increasing scientific knowledge.
+Since 1977, sustainability has been a foundational value of Miller Hull.
+While we have considered natural systems and climatic conditions since our very first project, we continue to evolve with broadening sustainability concepts, technology, and increasing scientific knowledge.

-In addition to designing ecologically, our own operations reflect those principles as well.
-We are a carbon-neutral firm that provides comfortable, daylit and Red List-free studios for our staff and we support numerous causes in the name of sustainability and environmental efforts.
+In addition to designing ecologically, our own company’s operations reflect those principles as well.
+Both of our studios are Living Building Petal Certified providing comfortable, daylit and Red List-free environments for our staff.

-Our passion for sustainability and the culmination of all these efforts has led to seven AIA Committee on the Environment Awards and being recognized as the 2018 Top Firm for Sustainability by Architect Magazine.
+Our passion for sustainability has led to successful projects for our clients and recognized by the industry with eight AIA Committee on the Environment Awards, five certified Living Buildings and recognition as a Top Firm for Sustainability by Architect Magazine.

-Our Sustainability Action Plan implements our long-term goal that all buildings will: Target Net Positive Energy(Objective A.1), Target Carbon Sequestration(Objective A.2) and Target Net Positive Water(Objective A.3).
-Through this plan, we utilize strategies that go beyond code requirements and best practices to build truly regenerative architecture.
+Our Sustainability Action Plan charts our goal for all buildings to be regenerative and outlines several key areas including efforts to Target Net Positive Energy(Objective A.1), Target Carbon Sequestration(Objective A.2) and Target Net Positive Water(Objective A.3).
+It is intended to be a document that evolves and is updated often.

 Miller Hull Emission Zero Initiative

-Miller Hull’s Emission Zero is an initiative designed to close the gap of greenhouse gas emissions and drive high-performance building strategies forward.
-We welcome your feedback as we continue to improve this program and invite others to join us in this carbon reduction effort.
+Miller Hull’s EMission Zero is an initiative targeting the elimination of greenhouse gas emissions in the projects we design.is an initiative for members of the building industry designed to reduce greenhouse gas emissions.
+We welcome your feedback as we continue to improve this program and invite others to join us in this climate action effort.

 Miller Hull Sustainability Action Plan